aluque/qtplaskin/README.md

 we definitly need some development help on making the new fork packaged/executable.
 Afterwards we would be able to merge it.

 Interested ?
-See more in https://github.com/aluque/qtplaskin/pull/5
+See more in https://github.com/aluque/qtplaskin/pull/5 and https://github.com/erwanp/qtplaskin/issues/17